parse-community/Parse-SDK-Flutter/README.md

 ```

 __Delete event__
-When an existing ParseObject which fulfills the ParseQuery is deleted, you’ll get this event.
+When an existing ParseObject which fulfills the QueryBuilder is deleted, you’ll get this event.
 The object is the ParseObject which is deleted
 ```dart
   liveQuery.on(LiveQueryEvent.delete, (value) {